 If you have a bike, start pedaling.
 Cycling is another good way to condition your legs and increase endurance.
 Jogging is also a popular training option to get in shape for backpacking.
 But use caution if you’re not already a runner, since jogging can lead to muscle strains that backpacking may aggravate.

 Training Time frame

-How long does it take to get into hiking shape?
+How long does it take to Get Fit for Hiking?
 That depends on you.
 The better shape you’re in now, the faster you’ll be ready for a long-haul trip.
 Extra diligence and more lead time are also helpful.